Izaakmills/resume/README.md

 - Most outside activies, specifically hiking and fishing.
 - Most every sport, but nowadays golf is more my speed.
 - Hangin out with my dog Luke
-- Watching new england sports teams
+- Watching any New England sports team